La Roux

 La Roux (/lɑːˈruː/ lah-ROO-') is an English synth-pop act formed in 2008 by singer Elly Jackson and record producer Ben Langmaid.
 The act's debut album La Roux (2009) was a critical and commercial success, winning a Grammy Award and producing hit singles such as "In for the Kill" and "Bulletproof".
 Recording of a follow-up album was marred by unsuccessful collaborations, the cancellation of two planned release dates, and reported conflict between the duo.

 Langmaid ultimately left the group in 2012, and Jackson released a second album, Trouble in Paradise, in 2014, maintaining the former duo's name as her stage persona.
-The album was a critical, but not a commercial success, and La Roux subsequently parted ways with Polydor Records.
+The album was a critical, but not a commercial, success, and La Roux subsequently parted ways with Polydor Records.
 She released her third album, Supervision, independently in 2020.
+Her fourth album, Old Flames, is set to be released on 6 November 2026 via Vertigo Records and Universal Music.

 History

 2006–2011: Beginnings and self-titled album

-Elly Jackson (born 12 March 1988) and Ben Langmaid were introduced by a mutual friend in 2006.
-Initially, they performed largely acoustic music under the moniker Automan due to Elly's great admiration of acts like Nick Drake and Joni Mitchell.
-Their style later shifted to electronic music and the name was changed to La Roux which referred to both the act and Jackson's stage persona; the name alludes to the singer's red hair and tomboyish appearance, mingling the masculine ("le roux") and feminine ("la rousse") French terms.
+Elly Jackson and Ben Langmaid were introduced by a mutual friend in 2006.
+Initially, they performed acoustic music under the moniker Automan, before shifting to electronic music.
+The band's name was changed to La Roux, which referred to both the act and Jackson's stage persona; the name alludes to the singer's red hair and tomboyish appearance, mingling the masculine ("le roux") and feminine ("la rousse") French terms.

 La Roux's debut single, "Quicksand", was released by French independent record label Kitsuné in December 2008 to minor chart success.
 The duo then signed to Polydor Records in order to release an album.
 The second single, "In for the Kill", was released on 16 March 2009 and subsequently remixed by two prominent dubstep producers, Skream and Skrillex.
-"In for the Kill" debuted at number 11 on the UK Singles Chart on 22 March 2009, peaking at number 2 four weeks later.
-"Bulletproof", their third single, was released on 21 June 2009 and debuted at number 1 on the UK Singles Chart.
+"In for the Kill" debuted at number 11 on the UK singles chart on 22 March 2009, peaking at number 2 four weeks later.
+"Bulletproof", their third single, was released on 21 June 2009 and debuted at number 1 on the UK singles chart.
 The song also topped the Hot Dance Club Songs chart, peaked at number 8 on the Billboard Hot 100, and went on to sell over 2 million copies in the United States.
 The band's debut album, La Roux, was released on 26 June 2009 to generally favourable reviews.
 It peaked at number 2 in the UK and number 70 on the Billboard 200, among others.
 The fourth single, "I'm Not Your Toy", was released on 29 September 2009 and reached number 27 on the UK chart.
 "As If by Magic" and "Tigerlily" were mooted as next singles, but the release plans were later cancelled.